 and include any error messages in your bug report / help request !!

-If you have a great idea or want to help out, just drop by the project page at SourceForge (http://sourceforge.net/projects/phpsysinfo/).
+If you have a great idea or want to help out, just create a pull request with your change proposal in the phpSysInfo repository.

-This program and all associated files are released under the GNU Public License, see COPYING for details.
+This program is released under the GNU Public License Version 2 or (at your option) any later version, see COPYING for details.